-Creative Director Sally Storey gives her top inspirational bathroom lighting ideas and tips along with products on how to achieve the best bathroom lighting.
-Top bathroom lighting can change the look and feel of a bathroom at the flick of a switch.
+Creative Director Sally Storey gives her top inspirational bathroom lighting tips and ideas along with products on how to achieve the best bathroom lighting.
+Bathroom lighting can change the look and feel of a bathroom at the flick of a switch.
 It can allow you to achieve a get up and go feeling in the morning to a more "spa-like" feel for relaxing in the evening.
 Here we will give you some top bathroom lighting ideas and tips to ensure you make the most of your bathroom with great interior lighting.

 First you will need to assess your bathroom lighting needs: Think about when you use the bathroom and how much natural daylight is there?
 Do you want mood bathroom lighting?
 Which features do you want to enhance, and where will you need task lighting to see really clearly?